Skip to Initiative on Catholic Social Thought and Public Life Full Site Menu Skip to main content

 These are not abstract or historical issues.
 As Pope Francis has said, “Racism is a virus that quickly mutates and, instead of disappearing, goes into hiding and lurks in waiting.
 Instances of racism continue to shame us, for they show that our supposed social progress is not as real or definitive as we think.”
 For Catholics and others of goodwill, we are called to examine our history and act now to defend the lives and dignity of all our sisters and brothers.
 After 60 years, what has changed and what has not?
 How has racial discrimination been overcome, and where and how does it continue?
 In particular, what are the key racial justice issues facing voters, parties, and candidates as we choose a future for our nation this November?

-This Public Dialogue with four respected leaders will explore how this history shapes our current choices and how faith calls us to advance the common good through a principled and active commitment to resist racism and ensure that we continue to honor and protect the essential freedoms that the Civil Rights Act enacted for all Americans 60 years ago.
+This Public Dialogue with four respected leaders explored how this history shapes our current choices and how faith calls us to advance the common good through a principled and active commitment to resist racism and ensure that we continue to honor and protect the essential freedoms that the Civil Rights Act enacted for all Americans 60 years ago.

 Kimberly Mazyck, associate director of the Initiative, moderated the conversation.